 With the help of the present tutorial, you can update the firmware of any variant of the Galaxy S4, given the fact that the firmware for that model is available for download.

-As I mentioned above, you can update your Galaxy S4’s in more than one way.
+As I mentioned above, you can update your Galaxy S4’s in more than one ways.
 The most preferred and safest method among users to get the latest update on their Android.
 If you have a good data or WiFi connection Over-the-Air update is the best way to avail new software.
 Here are 2 ways you can receive the OTA firmware update.
 Both the ways require a working internet connection on your computer or Galaxy S4.

 Download and install the latest Samsung Kies on your computer.
-Launch it and connect your device to computer using USB cable.
+Launch it and connect your device to the computer using a USB cable.
 Kies will automatically show the current firmware version on your device and notify you if a new update is available.

-You can also update the firmware of your Galaxy S4 without taking aid of a computer.
-To get latest software update notification on your phone, make sure you are signed in on your Samsung Account.
+You can also update the firmware of your Galaxy S4 without taking the aid of a computer.
+To get the latest software update notification on your phone, make sure you are signed in to your Samsung Account.
 To check the availability of the latest firmware for your device, open phone Settings> More tab> About and then tap on Software update option.
 If an update is available, just follow the on-screen prompts and you’ll have the latest version of firmware on your Galaxy S4.

-Personally, I do not like the OTA way because I do not have great amount of patience to wait calmly and helplessly for the latest update to knock my doors.
+Personally, I do not like the OTA way because I do not have a great amount of patience to wait calmly and helplessly for the latest update to knock my doors.
 I prefer to grab the very first firmware that rolls out for my Samsung device model and install it manually.

-Since OTA updates are made available in phases, you might have to wait for it to arrive your country or region.
+Since OTA updates are made available in phases, you might have to wait for it to arrive in your country or region.
 The sad part of the story is that sometimes the wait never comes to an end and you might be forced to remain with the older software on your device when it is already available for other countries.
 This might be a sound reason for you to install the update manually.